-And 317 kW (431 hp) is by no means little.
-The RWD car reaches 62 mph in just 4.2 s and flies to the electronically limited 250 km/h, but the optional M Performance pack nudges the limiter to 280 km/h.
+And 317 kW (431 hp) is by no means minor.
+The RWD car reaches 62 mph in just 4.2 s and flies to the electronically limited 250 km/h; the optional M Performance pack nudges the limiter to 280 km/h.
 Moreover, the car is so well set up and responsive that it rockets from 80 km/h to 120 km/h in just 3.5 seconds – as fast as the Ferrari 575 Maranello.

 ZIP Tuning Stage 1 BMW M4 Tuning

 Adding 52 kW (71 hp) and 103 Nm (76 lb-ft) turned out to be available from stock parts.
-Modern cars have lots of software in them, so fine-tuning the Bosch MEDV17.2 OEM ECU was enough to provide 369 kW (502 hp) and 653 Nm (482 lb-ft) of torque.
+However, modern cars have lots of software, so fine-tuning the Bosch MEDV17.2 OEM ECU was enough to provide 369 kW (502 hp) and 653 Nm (482 lb-ft) of torque.
 This was achieved using a three-step process.
-The first step is adjusting the turbo pressure in order to feed more air to the combustion chambers.
-The increased amount of air brings more oxygen to the cylinders, and it is oxygen that burns.
+The first step is adjusting the turbo pressure to feed more air to the combustion chambers.
+The increased air brings more oxygen to the cylinders and oxygen burns.

 However, oxygen doesn’t burn by itself, but it needs petrol.
-The air-fuel ratio needs to be perfect to ensure good combustion, so adding a bit more petrol to the mix is a must.
+The air-fuel ratio must be perfect to ensure good combustion, so adding more petrol is necessary.

-As stock, the BMW M4 was already capable of going well over 250 km/h.
-Removing the speed limiter let it fly as fast as the new power rating allows.
+As a stock, the BMW M4 could already go well over 250 km/h.
+Removing the speed limiter lets it fly as fast as the new power rating allows.

 Stage 2 BMW M4 Tuning

-The ZIP Stage 2 BMW M4 tuning gives the total of 384 kW (522 hp) and 723 Nm (533 lb-ft) of torque.
+The ZIP Stage 2 BMW M4 tuning gives 384 kW (522 hp) and 723 Nm (533 lb-ft) of torque.
 This power boost comes from two new parts.
-The first one is an air filter by Burger Motorsport, while the second one is at the other and of the internal combustion cycle.
-It is a new exhaust supplied by one of three very popular companies: Super Sprint, Akrapovic or Milltek.
+The first is an air filter by Burger Motorsport, while the second is at the other and of the internal combustion cycle.
+In addition, it is a new exhaust supplied by one of three popular companies: Super Sprint, Akrapovic, or Milltek.

-The software is adjusted again so that the new parts would feel at home.
-The upgrade gives the M4 more power than the C63 AMG S has and from that moment on, it is the most powerful car in its class.
+The software is adjusted again to make the new parts feel at home.
+The upgrade gives the M4 more power than the C63 AMG S, and from that moment on, it is the most powerful car in its class.
 However, some might feel that the 20 hp margin may not be enough.
 And they would be right.
 This is why we have stage 3.

 Stage 3 BMW M4 Tuning